tmtxt/tmtxt.github.com/_posts/2012-12-24-conkeror---getting-started---part-1.md

 **__Conkeror Installation __**

 Of course, the very first thing when we want to use a software is to install it.
 Conkeror is based on XULRunner, which is the core of Firefox, too.
 There are two ways that we can run Conkeror on our computer.
 First, install it using XULRunner.
 The other way is to install it based on Firefox.
 Conkeror is just like a GUI, and it run based on the XULRunner or Firefox.
 So if we want to use Conkeror, we need 2 things, Conkeror and either XULRunner or Firefox.
-Here is the comparison between 2 methods:

-Install using Firefox

-> * Conkeror is automatically updated when Firefox is updated.
-> * Can not set Conkeror as default browser on Mac OS but it is possible on Ubuntu, I don't know on windows since I don't use Windows anymore :LOL:

-Install using XULRunner

-> * Have to manually update Conkeror when Firefox is updated (on Mac OS), especially now Firefox releases new version too fast.
-I didn't test it on Ubuntu but I saw the command so I thought it can be updated automatically.
-> * Can set Conkeror as default browser on MacOS.
-Again, I need someone to test it on other OS for me!

-So if you are using Ubuntu, I recommend you to install it based on Firefox.
-On Mac OS, it's up to you but I install it using Firefox, too since I always open Conkeror everytime I start my computer.
-And in this article, I will show how to install it on Firefox.
-For the other method, if you want, you can find the guide on Conkeror's homepage.
-The link is at the end of this article.

-**__Update__**: I thought someone has fixed the problem that we can not set Conkeror as the default browser on MacOS when we install it using Firefox but I haven't tested it yet.
-I will update soon when I have time to try it.
+I recommend you to install it based on Firefox.

 **__Note__**: There is currently a problem with the downloading system if you are using Firefox/XULRunner version 14 or above (now the XULRunner and Firefox have the same version number), so if you don't mind, just install the lastest Firefox/XULRunner version and enjoy Conkeror.
 Otherwise, I advise you to install Firefox/XULRunner 12 bacause Firefox/XULRunner 13 is rubbish.
 Don't worry too much since Firefox/XULRunner releases the new version too fast so there are little changes in each version ;) Just use the 12 version, it is adequate, and wait until someone fix it and contribute the Conkeror or you can be the hero ;)

 ## Preparation: